ppy/osu-wiki/news/2026/2026-08-27-project-loved-august-2026.md

 Today's featured chart is [KOKUSHIMUSOU (国士無双)](https://osu.ppy.sh/beatmapsets/2032865#mania/4237590) by [nate](https://osu.ppy.sh/users/11787461), a mapper whose work specializes in mixed RC charts centered around jumpstreams with a strong technical influence.\
 Among his works, [KOKUSHIMUSOU](https://last-labyrinth1.bandcamp.com/track/--5) is perhaps the clearest showcase of his signature style.
 Clocking in at 340 (170) BPM, it delivers an intense challenge built around minijacks and broken jumpstreams, creating a chart that constantly demands quick adaptation and precise hand control.

-The opening immediately throws players into dense hand-alternating Minijacks formed by rapid Triple and Double combinations before seamlessly transitioning into broken streams and trill grace patterns.
+The opening immediately throws players into dense hand-alternating minijacks formed by rapid triple and double combinations before seamlessly transitioning into broken streams and trill grace patterns.
 Throughout the section, jumpstreams frequently shift back into minijacks in sync with the drum rhythm, allowing the patterning to evolve naturally while maintaining an engaging sense of flow.
 After a brief break, the chart raises the stakes even further.
 Delays begin pouring in at a staggering 425 (213) BPM, pushing the difficulty to another level before leading into relentless combinations of jumpstreams and broken streams.
 The chart ultimately concludes with an impactful light handstream, delivering a satisfying finish to an already demanding experience.

 [KOKUSHIMUSOU](https://last-labyrinth1.bandcamp.com/track/--5) is already a well-known chart within the community, but its reputation alone is not why it was selected for Loved.\
 After years of playing charts in this style, I can say without hesitation that it is one of the most distinctive and enjoyable jumpstream charts I have played, combining a strong sense of flow with unusually flexible transitions mixed jumpstream patterns.